Phase 1: Payclass’ process:

 vii.
 Etc.

-3- As per their signed Contract, Seller will pay the retainer for the subsequent months in the subsequent months.
-Some Equity Agents (Reg D only, transactions less than US$ 25 million) split these costs in two stages.
-1st Stage is the Agent Retainer deposit, and Stage 2 is the Legal Costs retainer, which would be due later, when Agent receives Investor commitments / term sheets.
+2- 1st Stage is the Retainer deposit, and Stage 2 is the Legal Costs retainer, which would be due later, when Agent receives Investor commitments / term sheets.

-4- Some highlights of functions that Investment Banks will perform:
+3- Some highlights of functions that Payclass will perform:

 a.
 Background checks (financial and legal) on the Principals and their legal entities / businesses.